Second Chance Training Institute

 Successful reentry programs must be based on the most current scientific research and include four basic elements to be successful.

-Second chance academy
+Second chance training institute

-Second Chance Academy is responding to the need for county, state and Community Based Organizations (CBOs) to have comprehensive training for their professionals.
+Second Chance Training Institute is responding to the need for county, state and Community Based Organizations (CBOs) to have comprehensive training for their professionals.
 Second Chance Academy disseminates knowledge and skills to professionals operating in the world of reentry program delivery, to inform about successful reentry approaches, as well as support the implementation of these innovative approaches with quality, fidelity and sustainability.

 Nearly all people who are currently incarcerated will return to their communities at some point.
 The question is what exactly will they return to?